rg-engineering/ioBroker.heatingcontrol/README.md

 | option                   | description
 |--------------------------|---------------------------------------------------------------------------------------
-| no                       | as we have until version 0.3.x, changes from thermostat are ignored
+| no                       | changes from thermostat are ignored
 | as override              | changes from thermostat are taken as override; override time must be set in advance in heatingcontrol.0.Rooms.RoomName.TemperaturOverrideTime
 |                          | if override time is not set, than override is not executed
 | as new profile setting   | changes from thermostat are taken as target temperature for current profile period
 | until next profile point | changes from thermostat are taken as target temperature until next profile point.
-This is a manual mode, so Window sensors or other
+This is a manual mode, so only Window sensors are used.
+All other
 |                          | increases / decreases are ignored.
 There is a datapoint in every room to disable manual mode before reaching next profile point.

-## Requirements
-* Node version 8 or higher is required

 ## Issues and Feature Requests
 * If you are faced with any bugs or have feature requests for this adapter, please create an issue within the GitHub issue section of the adapter at [github](https://github.com/rg-engineering/ioBroker.heatingcontrol/issues).
 Any feedback is appreciated and will help to improve this adapter.